EDUCATION

 Brooklyn, NY

-Special Studies, Philosophy of Religion, 1991
+Special Studies, Religious Studies, 1991

 Woodsworth College